-Buying a hearing aid can be a challenging process, as there are so many options to choose from and factors to consider.
-In order to determine exactly what you need from a hearing aid and what type and style might suit you, it’s useful to consider the following questions and share your responses with a hearing professional.
+Buying a hearing aid can be a challenging process, as there are so many considerations and options to choose from.
+In order to determine exactly what you need from a hearing aid and what type and style might suit you, it’s useful to consider a variety of questions and share your responses with a hearing professional.

-Lifestyle is one of the single biggest factors to take into account when purchasing a hearing aid.
+Lifestyle is one of the single biggest factors to take into account when choosing the right hearing aid.
 Do you frequently watch television?
-Are you an avid hiker and swimmer?
+Are you an avid hiker or swimmer in the summer?
 Do you regularly talk on the phone?
 Do you often go out to restaurants or bars?
 Think about the activities you participate in most frequently in order to help you and your hearing professional to identify what you need to hear, where you need to hear it, and what level of wear and tear your hearing aid will need to withstand.

 If you have purchased hearing aids before, consider your experience with your previous devices.
 What did you like about them and why?
 What would you change?